-When you are a content producer or distributor, you may want to make available subtitles in other languages but the original as part of the localisation process.
-Essentially it makes your content also accessible to people using other languages than the primary language of the original content.
+When you are a content producer or distributor, you may want to make subtitles in other languages as part of the localisation process.
+Essentially this would make your content also accessible to people using other languages than the primary language of the original content.

 Before you start